comake/solid-on-rails/README.md

 ---
 <br/>

-SKL on Rails was created to make it easy for developers to get up an running with [SKL](https://www.comake.io/skl) and [Solid](https://solidproject.org/).
-It is pre-configured with everything to create an application that needs to:
+Solid on Rails was created to make it easy for developers to get up an running with [SKL](https://www.comake.io/skl) and [Solid](https://solidproject.org/).
+Taking inspiration from the success of [Ruby on Rails](https://rubyonrails.org/), it comes pre-configured with everything needed to create an application that can:

 - Store application data in a database (relational or key-value)
 - Expose an API (REST, GraphQL, etc.)